- We advise you to exercise a high degree of caution in Turkey because of the threat of terrorist attack.

 - On 1 February 2013, a suicide bomber detonated a device outside the US Embassy in Ankara killing himself and a security guard and injuring several others.

-With the spill-over of violence from the ongoing conflict in Syria, other potential targets include offices, hotels and other facilities used by Syrian organisations, including in Istanbul and Gaziantep.
+With the spill-over of violence from the ongoing conflict in Syria, terrorist groups may target offices, hotels and other facilities used by Syrian organisations, including in Istanbul and Gaziantep.

-Attacks have been conducted against western government, economic, commercial and political interests, including diplomatic premises such as embassies and consulates.
-Symbols, buildings and sites associated with Turkish security forces, such as military barracks and police vehicles, government, judiciary and political parties, businesses, places of worship, banks, financial institutions and automatic teller machines have been more recent targets.
+In the past attacks have targeted western government interests (including diplomatic premises), symbols, buildings and sites associated with Turkish security forces (such as military barracks and police vehicles), government, judiciary and political parties, businesses, places of worship, banks, financial institutions and automatic teller machines.

 Kidnapping: There have been cases of kidnapping in Turkey.
 The Australian Government’s longstanding policy is that it does not make payments or concessions to kidnappers.
 The Australian Government considers that paying ransoms increases the risk of further kidnappings, including of other Australians.
 If you do decide to travel to an area where there is a particular threat of kidnapping, you should ensure you have personal security measures in place, seek professional security advice and take out kidnapping insurance.
 For more information about kidnapping, see our Kidnapping threat travel bulletin.

 Terrorism is a threat throughout the world.
 You can find more information about this threat in our General advice to Australian travellers.